img-pro/bandwidth-saver/readme.txt

 * Compatible with all WordPress optimization plugins

 == Upgrade Notice ==

+= 0.1.2 =
+Security improvements, better Cloud mode reliability, and faster image loading.
+Recommended update for all users.

 = 0.1.0 =
 Major update with ImgPro Cloud quick-start, completely redesigned admin interface, and comprehensive accessibility improvements.
 Recommended for all users.